SoftwareShenzheneer/UnitTestDemo/README.md

 The ceedling project implements a few unit tests for the pid controller to illustrate how to use ceedling to manage unit tests.
 Bear in mind that an absolute minimum of unit tests have been implemented since it's sole purpose is explain the core concepts.
 Additionally, by running the script in the ceedling directory, code coverage reports will be generated.

 Execute the script to generate the relevant reports.
 Currently all options have been enabled.

+Additionally I decided to add the powerpoint presentation to the repository for completeness.
 ___

 ## Install